 However, depreciation is generally scaled with the original price paid, so the more expensive a car, the more you’ll lose to depreciation.

-If your car is sought after, (for a range of reasons we’ll cover below) it’ll likely depreciate less than other similar models.
+If your car is sought after, (for a range of reasons we cover below) it’ll likely depreciate less than other similar models.

-Not all cars depreciate the same: factors to consider
+Not all cars depreciate at the same rate: factors to consider

 New cars